intel/llvm/sycl/test-e2e/Graph/README.md

 - `SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS`: Environment variable which,
 on the `level-zero` backend, enables or disables [immediate command-lists](https://spec.oneapi.io/level-zero/latest/core/PROG.html#low-latency-immediate-command-lists).
-Without this option, depending on the hardware, command lists might be enabled or disabled by default.
+Without this option, depending on the hardware, immediate command-lists might be enabled or disabled by default.

 Tests might be run multiple times using different combination of the options described above.
 Most tests do the following: